Terms and Conditions

 - Students must inform the Student Hub immediately if their enrolment or financial status changes or is anticipated to change in any way.
 In the event that a student whose rent has been guaranteed by the College pursuant to this rent guarantee scheme ceases (for any reason) to be a full time registered student of the College, the rent guarantee will terminate with immediate effect and the College shall notify the landlord to that effect.
 In the event that a student whose rent payments have been guaranteed by the College, anticipates that they will fall into arears on rent, the student must notify the Student Hub in writing before the rent is due, stating any reasons why they are unable to pay their rent.
 If necessary or appropriate, the student will be referred or signposted to relevant student support services.

-- Where students fall into arrears and the College is called upon to pay their rent under the guarantee, they must enter into a mutually agreed debt management plan with the College and will be obliged to repay the monies owed to the College by the end of the academic year.
+- If the College is called upon to pay out under the scheme, the amount spent will be added to your student account as a debt to the University.
+You must enter into a mutually agreed debt management plan with the College and the money must be repaid before the start of the next academic year.
+The debt will be subject to the university debt recovery procedure and debt policy.
 The Imperial College Union’s Advice Centre, the Student Hub or the Student Financial Support Team can provide reasonable assistance in facilitating this process by helping students where possible with budgeting and assessing how much they can afford to pay over what period of time.

 - In the event that a student defaults on their repayments to the College (where the College has been called upon to pay their rent under the guarantee), they agree and understand that such failure to repay may result in the College instructing a debt collection agency to recover monies on the College’s behalf.